 No. Eligibility criterion Description/ Required condition Means of Verification/Supportin g evidence for inclusion 1 Boundary and location of the VPA The VPA is located within India Location and boundary is specified in section A.2 of the VPA-DD stating that the location is limited to India and supported with GPS coordinates.
 Document: Statement of CME that the location and boundary is within India and supported with GPS coordinates.
 2 Project technology VPAs involves use of the following technologies- 1. distribution of safe drinking water systems (HWT and CWT technologies) to residential area.
-2. Distribution of improved cookstoves to households 3.
-Distribution of Solar lighting The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Sales database systems to households 3 within this PoA and across identification system for the CEP installed is applied.
+2. Distribution of improved cookstoves to The VPA-DD specifies the target end-user group and the technology being distributed i.e. Improved Cookstoves and Solar Lighting Systems in section A.3 Supporting evidence: Sales database

+Distribution of Solar lighting systems to households 3 within this PoA and across identification system for the CEP installed is applied.
 This shall ensure no double counting of CEPs within the same VPA and same PoA and ensure that CEP can be identified as belonging to this PoA and not to a PoA managed by any other CME.
 A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
-This shall ensure that POs, stove/lamp manufacturers individual distribution record matching such information is included in the specific VPA-DD and consistent with the PoA-DD A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
+This shall ensure that POs, stove/lamp manufacturers and distributors do not individual distribution record matching such information is included in the specific VPA-DD and consistent with the PoA- DD A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
 A legally binding contract between CME and manufacturer/micro finance institution/POs would be required to ensure that all carbon title is transferred to the CME.
 4 VER ownership under the specific VPA and POs contractually cede their rights to claim and The default CEP Booking Record is including the provision that emission reductions generated by the CEP are transferred from the end-user to the PO and ultimately owned by the CME.
-The receipts will clearly specify that

-carbon rights are ceded in

-favour of CME.

-Documents:

-1. Default Booking Record

-5 No Double counting of VPA bound to the PoA.
+The receipts will clearly specify that carbon rights are ceded in favour of CME.
+Documents: 1.
+Default Booking Record 5 No Double counting of VPA bound to the PoA.
 Confirmation that the programme activity has not been and will not be registered either as a single project activity or as a VPA under another registered PoA in other offset schemes nor the project activity or CPA/VPA under another PoA.
-In addition,

-Evidence: Contract between the CME and MFI.

-6) ensure that those operating the VPA are Contractual agreement for VPA operators, stating that they are aware and have agreed that their activity is being subscribed to the PoA
+In addition, 6 5 ensure that those operating the VPA are Contractual agreement for VPA operators, stating that they are aware and have agreed that their activity is being subscribed to the PoA

-In the case that the CME is not responsible for implementing the CPA, the organization responsible for CPA implementation, known as the Partner Organisation (PO), has signed a contractual agreement with the CME to participate in the PoA.
-This agreement:

-- Defines the ownership of the